RMontesJ/tienda-online/README.md

 name: Rafa,
 host: localhost,
 password: 1234.
-Create a database called app and then go to SQL and execute the script of the database (the script of the database is in the proyect, in the folder BD, the file is called "app.sql")
+Execute the script of the database
+(the script of the database is in the proyect, in the folder BD, the file is called "app.sql").

-then, put the folder proyect in C:/xampp/htdocs.
+Then, put the folder proyect in C:/xampp/htdocs.
 Go to google chrome and search 127.0.0.1 and open the proyect.

 Once you have open the proyect, you will have to register, and then, login.